JLSteenwyk/PhyKIT/docs/change_log/index.rst

 Major changes to PhyKIT are summarized here.

+**1.20.0**:
+Fixed bug for thread_dna function when using a ClipKIT log file.
+Input protein alignment must be the untrimmed alignment.

 **1.19.9**:
 Saturation function now also reports the absolute value of 1-saturation.
 Lower values are indicative of less saturation.